-What is Early Literacy and Why Does It Matter?
+What is Early Literacy and Why Should I Care?

-Early literacy (sometimes referred to as emergent literacy) is what children know about communication, language, reading, and writing before they can actually read and write.
+Early literacy is what children know about communication, language, reading, and writing before they can actually read and write.
 It is all of a child’s early experiences with language, stories, books, and print.

-Early literacy matters because many of Alaska’s young children enter kindergarten without adequate early literacy skills.
-These literacy skills are necessary for children to become better readers.
-When a child is a better reader, it leads to greater success in school, higher self-esteem, and wider choices and options in life.
-There is a strong need to promote early literacy throughout Alaska, especially during the first three years of life, when the brain is developing at its fastest rate and is most receptive to acquiring language and literacy skills.
+Early literacy matters because many of Alaska’s young children enter kindergarten without proper early literacy skills.
+These literacy skills are necessary for children to learn how to read AND to become good readers.
+When a child reads well, it leads to greater success in school (including high school graduation), higher self-esteem, and wider choices and options in life after they leave school.
+During the first three years of a child’s life, the brain develops at an extremely fast rate.
+This is when children are more receptive to gaining language and literacy skills.
+It is critical that during this time we promote early literacy.

 Return to table of contents